Life Is Strange (video game): Sales

-The first episode was ranked fifth among the best selling PlayStation 3 and PlayStation 4 video games of February 2015.
 Life Is Strange reached one million sales in July 2015, having accumulated over 1.2 million unique players worldwide; the attach rate to units between the complete season and season pass proved to be "extremely strong", divulged Square Enix.
 The retail edition made seventh place in the top ten UK game sales chart for the week ending 23 January 2016.
-Life Is Strange was one of the top 100 best-selling games on Steam in 2016.
 As of May 2017, it was purchased by 3 million unique players.
+By November 2023, the game had garnered "20 million total players".